Who Are We, Anyway? Make Fun.

 Dave Monteagudo manages all operational aspects for Playcrafting in the Northeast.
 He has a passion for creating events and guiding collaborations to deliver dynamic experiences.
 Dave's work has been presented by The Metropolitan Museum of Art in partnership with the Met Media Lab, The Pan American Games, The Museum of the Moving Image and elsewhere.
 He is a Resident Director at The Flea Theater and brings over 5 years experience in production and project management.
 Dave is excited and committed to supporting the professional and aspiring developers of our community.

-Frances organizes the one-night classes for Playcrafting NYC.
+Frances organizes the stream schedule for Playcrafting in NYC.
 She is a freelance social media manager and brand consultant with over 5 years of gaming industry experience.
 Her passion for gaming has taken her all over the world, and she continues to make video game content on a daily basis for Twitch.Tv and YouTube.

 Our Advisory Board More Hands on Deck